Modern Foreign Languages

 Key Stage 3 students will become increasingly familiar with the sound, written form and grammar of a Modern Foreign Language.
 Their growing confidence will allow them to develop the competence to apply the knowledge gained, so that they may become increasingly independent learners and users of a foreign language.
 Basic skills developed will be enhanced by introduction to a wide range of topics.

-Students may opt to study either or both of their Foreign Language choices at GCSE level.
+This pathway will be studied by some year 10 and 11 students and acceptance onto it is by invitation only.
 GCSE courses will provide a sound grounding in all four skills, listening, speaking, reading and writing.
 Study of the language at this level will also involve a detailed understanding of the grammatical structure of the language.
 Students will develop the skills necessary to understand and communicate using more complex sentence structures, as well as developing the ability to express a wide range of opinions.
 Students gain experience of working in a wide range of topic areas as outlined in the GCSE syllabus.

 At GCSE level students gain experience of languages in a variety of contexts, including:-